J.D. Davis Player Props: Giants vs. Padres

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (63) this season while batting .286 with 22 extra-base hits.
+- Davis has 64 hits, which ranks first among San Francisco hitters this season, while batting .286 with 22 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 21st, and he is 40th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 26th in batting average, 22nd in on-base percentage, and 44th in slugging.

-- In 62.1% of his 66 games this season, Davis has picked up at least one hit.
-He's also had 18 multi-hit games.
+- Davis has picked up a hit in 42 of 67 games this season, with multiple hits 18 times.

-- In 30.3% of his games this season, Davis has tallied at least one RBI.
-In nine of those games (13.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- In 21 games this season (31.3%), Davis has picked up an RBI, and in nine of those games (13.4%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

-- In 25 of 66 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 25 of 67 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.